wattsworth/joule/docs/modules.rst

 ++++++++++++++

 Filter modules process data.
 They may have one or more input streams and one or more output streams.
-Filter modules should extend the base class :class:`joule.FilterModule` illustrated below.
+Filter modules should extend the base class :class:`joule.client.FilterModule` illustrated below.

 .. image:: /images/filter_module.png